This Year My Garden Will Grow!

 Since then there have been many gardens, many pests, and many bugs.
 Some years the tomatoes did great but something ate the green beans.
 Other years there was an overabundance of squash and peppers, but the tomatoes rotted before they ripened.

-My children's interest in gardening didn't last past early childhood.
+My children's interest in gardening didn't last past early childhood, though some began growing thriving gardens as adults in their own homes.
 My grandsons, however, began showing a lot of interest in growing food.
 They helped me pull weeds and plant.
 They loved to hold the hose and water the plants.
 They couldn't wait until it was time to pick the vegetables.
 They tasted everything, liked some, and hated others.

 I bought them bug catchers one summer.
 Riley was thrilled, as he loved bugs.
 They were his pets, his friends.
 Dylan thought bugs were something you killed.
 There were many confrontations when Dylan went to smash a spider and Riley threatened to smash him.